signalfx/lambda-ruby/README.md

 SIGNALFX_METRICS_URL
 ```

-When `SIGNALFX_METRICS_URL` is pointing to a Gateway in production, the access
+When `SIGNALFX_METRICS_URL` is pointing to a Smart Gateway in production, the
-token is not needed.
+access token is not needed.

 The metrics URL will default to `https://ingest.signalfx.com` when not configured.